msdickinson/blog/content/posts/Roller Coaster Overview (Part 1).md

 ### Principles

-After much consisdartion and speaking with many collagues I determined principles highly depend on our project.
+After much consideration and speaking with many colleagues I determined principles highly depend on our project.
 For example, I have a brother who writes mobile app games for a living and many of his projects do not store any personal data or passwords.
 Putting in the extra effort to help ensure correctness, and that the game is maintainable may not be worth the effort until he knows the game is popular enough.
 This is totally acceptable as many of them are in a sense a prototype.
 I am aiming for a production ready system that contains some personal data this drove me to the following principles.

 _Secure_